inferno986return/python-pcep/Module2.md

 If it's easier, you could refer to them as *float division* and *integer division* respectively.

-**Ceiling division:** Ceiling division is the opposite of floor division, but there's no built-in operator for it and instead there is a function avilable in the built-in `math` library, but this is outside the scope of the PCEP.
+**Beyond the PCEP:** Ceiling division is the opposite of floor division, but there's no built-in operator for it and instead there is a function avilable in the built-in `math` library, but this is outside the scope of the PCEP.

-And finally, division by zero is mathematically undefined.
-Therefore it will throw a `ZeroDivisionError` error if you try to use zero (`0`) as the divisor which will stop the program execution by default:
+And finally, **division by zero** is mathematically undefined.
+Therefore it will throw a `ZeroDivisionError` error if you try to use zero (`0`) as the divisor in calculation which will stop the program execution by default:

 `3 / 0`